The adventure trail in Selinda Reserve offers a gentle trip through this wild area ...

 Drinks included: Beer, wine and a limited selection of soft drinks are on offer whilst on safari.
 Water is filtered directly from the Selinda Spillway and is safe to drink.
 Requests for bottle water and premium brand liquors should be made will in advance and amounts will depend on available space in canoes.

-Attitude towards children: Children over 12 years are able to join the Selinda Canoe Trail.
+Attitude towards children: Children over 12 years are able to join the Selinda Adventure Trail.

 Generally recommended for children: As this trail includes time walking in the wilderness and because there are no facilities to keep young children amused during the 'siesta' period of the day Expert Africa only recommends it for children over 16 years old.